rackerlabs/tetra/README.md

 # Using the makefile

+The makfile contains a bunch of commands for managing a docker container for the database.
+In non-linux places, it uses docker-machine to run docker in a vm.

 Run a `make help` to see the makefile targets.

-It contains a bunch of commands for managing a docker container for the database.
-In non-linux places, it uses docker-machine to run docker in a vm.

 To build and run the image/container